-What do you expect of students?
-I expect them to be enthusiastic about learning the material; be prepared each time they come to class; be honest about their shortcomings and needs; to go beyond basic expectations of assignments, seek help when they need it; and to challenge me to be better and more effective.
+I expect them to be enthusiastic about learning the material--even if English classes aren't their faves; to be prepared for each class; to be honest about their shortcomings and needs; to go beyond basic expectations of assignments; to seek help when they need it; and to challenge me to be better and more effective.

-Outside of being a professor, what do you do for fun and/or relaxation?
-I read tons of articles on tons of topics; watch TV shows and movies that I enjoy; and try to spend quality time with my husband and extended family when we see them.
+I spend time with my little people; read a lot about a lot; watch TV shows and movies that I enjoy; and try to spend quality time with my husband and extended family when we see them.

 What's something about you that might surprise your students?
-I'm a DIYer and Britophile/Anglophile.

 I have a pretty good eidetic memory, an impressive memory palace, and am studying four languages via DuoLingo.